Anjali-Gupta7/HTML-CSS/README.md

 A web page is designed using the properties and basic tags of HTML and different styles of CSS .
+In CSS code Flex property ,relative postion and many more properties used.